 Bring a Kids Voting Durham election to your K-12 school and offer curriculum ideas to tie voting and civic engagement into your existing lesson plans.
-Kids Voting is available to all Durham public, charter, private, and home schools at no cost to you or your school.
-Sign up your school to vote in the 2017 Mayor and City Council elections here or email email@example.com.
+Kids Voting is available to all Durham public, charter, private, and home schools, as well as youth groups and organizations, at no cost.
+Sign up your school to vote in the 2019 Mayor and City Council elections here or email firstname.lastname@example.org.

 Kids Voting Durham provides you all the training and supplies you need, and you